 On February 4, 2003, the Company's Korean subsidiary received 6,500,000 in South Korean Won, or approximately \$5,488, under a loan from Kookmin Bank of South Korea.
-The loan bears interest at an annual rate of 7.1%.
-In the event of delayed repayment, the interest increases to a maximum of 21%, depending on the length of time the repayment is delayed.
-As of June 30, 2009, the interest rate was increased to 9.2% from delayed interest payments made.
 This loan is collateralized by the plant facilities and certain equipment in South Korea.